 Because of their antimuscarinic properties antihistamines should be used with care in conditions such as closed angle glaucoma, urinary retention, prostatic hyperplasia or pyeloduodenal obstruction.
 Caution should also be exercised in patients with epilepsy or severe cardiovascular disorders.
 Caution is needed for the use of dextromethorphan in patients with a history of asthma, or with chronic or persistent cough.
 This medicine should be used with caution in atopic children due to histamine release.

 Use of dextromethorphan with alcohol or other CNS depressants may increase the effects on the CNS and cause toxicity in relatively small doses (see section 4.5).

-Cases of dextromethorphan abuse have been reported.
+Cases of dextromethorphan abuse and dependence have been reported.
 Caution is particularly recommended for adolescents and young adults as well as in patients with a history of drug abuse or psychoactive substances.

 Dextromethorphan is metabolised by hepatic cytochrome P450 2D6.
 The activity of this enzyme is genetically determined.
 About 10% of the general population are poor metabolisers of CYP2D6.
 Poor metabolisers and patients with concomitant use of CYP2D6 inhibitors may experience exaggerated and/or prolonged effects of dextromethorphan.
 Caution should therefore be exercised in patients who are slow metabolizers of CYP2D6 or use CYP2D6 inhibitors (see also section 4.5).